ibm-cloud-docs/codeengine/appdeploy-update.md

     * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
     * Click the name of your project to open the **Overview** page.
     * Click **Applications** to open a list of your applications.
 Click the name of your application to open its application page.
 2. From the application page, you can view information about the running instances of your application and its revisions and configuration details.
 Click the name of the application revision that you want to work with to open the configuration summary for that revision.
 Or, you can click the **Configuration** tab to open the configuration summary for the latest application revision.

-3. Click **Edit and create new revision** to make changes to the app configuration.
+3. Click **Edit and create new revision** to change the app configuration.
 4. Click **Environment variables**.
 5. Click **Add environment variable**.
 Define this environment variable as a literal value.
 Enter `TARGET` for name and `Stranger` for value.
 Click **Done**.
 6. Click **Save and create** to save your change and deploy the application revision.
 7. After the application status changes to **Ready**, you can test the application revision.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**. `Hello Stranger` is displayed.